ma6068/MiniScratchApp/README.md

 # MiniScratchApp

+### How to start this application?
+- Just clone the project and open it in Visual Studio 2022.
+Then start the MiniScratchApp project.

 ### Elements in our application:

 - Inbound address for the server, which should follow the format {protocol}://{domain}.
 Example: http://localhost.
 For easier differentiation, it is colored in blue.